Jackson, Michigan: Government

 The city levies an income tax of 1 percent on residents and 0.5 percent on nonresidents.
 Federally, Jackson is located in Michigan's 5th congressional district, represented by Republican Tim Walberg.

 Education

-Jackson is served by Jackson Public Schools.
+Almost all of the land in the city limits is within the Jackson Public Schools school district.
 The Jackson urbanized area is home to approximately 16 elementary public schools, as well as about 16 private or parochial schools.
 It also has a large public middle school (The Middle School at Parkside).
 It has nine high schools: the public Jackson High School, East Jackson Secondary School (Public), Parma Western High School, and Northwest High School, T. A. Wilson Academy, Napoleon High School, and Vandercook Lake High School; and the private DaVinci Institute (Charter), Jackson Preparatory and Early College (Charter), and Jackson Christian School (Non-Denom), and Lumen Christi Catholic School (Catholic).

 The city is also home to institutions of adult and higher education: Jackson College (formerly Jackson Community College), Baker College, Career Quest Learning Centers, and Spring Arbor University.
 An additional 15 higher education institutions are within a one-hour drive of Jackson County.